LogtalkDotOrg/logtalk3/scripts/embedding/gprolog/NOTES.md

 To avoid syntax errors, you may need to use canonical notation in the argument of the directive as exemplified.

+See the script usage examples in the `../SCRIPT.txt` file.

 Known issues
 ------------